+:RUN SPL.PUB.SYS

-SPL or RUN: SPL.PUB.SYS Compiles a source program.
-SPLPREP Compiles and prepares a source program. :SPLGO Compiles, prepares, and executes a source program. :PREP Prepares source programs which have been compiled into a USL file.
-RUN Executes programs that have been compiled and prepared (and therefore exist on program files). : PREPRUN Prepares and executes programs compiled into USL files.
+SPLPREP Compiles and prepares a source program. :SPLGO :PREP Compiles, prepares, and executes a source program.
+Prepares source programs which have been compiled into a USL file. :RUN Executes programs that have been compiled and prepared (and therefore exist on program files).
+PREPRUN Prepares and executes programs compiled into USL files.